Article

 For high-risk AI systems, such as those using biometric systems, toys, medical devices, hiring processes, the AI Act requires compliance with key requirements, including, a compliance assessment, certain data quality, documentation and traceability, transparency, human oversight, security and cybersecurity measures.

-The timing of Application
+The timing of application

 The European Parliament adopted the final text of the AI Act in March 2024, entering into force on the 20th day subsequent to its publication in the Official Journal of the European Union (likely during the summer period).
 The deadlines for the application of the rules are phased: within 6 months, bans on AI systems at unacceptable risk will come into force; within 12 months, the obligations for general-purpose AI systems; within 24-36 months, all the rules of the AI Act, including the obligations for high-risk AI systems, will become effective.

-Recommended Actions for Businesses
+Recommended actions for businesses

 Companies should take several steps now to ensure compliance with the AI Act and bolster trust in AI technology, with a focus on environmental, social and governance responsibility.
 Here are some recommended actions that our firm can assist you with: